 Going down to Leicester Square to see the latest Bollywood movie then coming back to have the house to myself so I can spread out my collection of gorgeous textiles from India and create something new to wear.
 That's what I plan to do tomorrow anyway.

 I am an obsessive fan of Buffy The Vampire Slayer.
 I think it is a work of absolute genius and I have the phone number of Buffy creator Joss Whedon pinned over my desk in case I can ever think of a clever enough reason to call him up!

 Who would you take with you any why?
 Bollywood actor Shah Rukh Khan, the wittiest and most charming superstar of them all.
 He would be the perfect desert island companion!

 What book would you take and why?
 Can I take a Kindle or an iPad?
-I couldn't possible choose just one book.
+I couldn't possibly choose just one book.